District Headlines & Features

 Hello Eagle Families!

 As our year is progressing along, it is important for me to stop and take a moment to appreciate the fantastic students, parents, and staff of Federal Way High School.
-Not a day goes by that I do not marvel at the kindness and respect I witness as I watch students collaborate and help one another.
+Not a day goes by that I do not marvel at the kindness, respect, and resilience I witness as I watch students collaborate and help one another in Zoom.
 Finally, I am so very grateful for a staff that is generous with their time and talent.
 It is great to be an Eagle!
-It is our goal to have students engaged in their education.
-Here are some time-tested strategies for students and parents to get the most out of their education.

-Participate in extra-curricular activities such as clubs and/or sports;
+- Participate in extra-curricular activities such as ASB clubs;

-Come to school on time – poor attendance is linked to poor school performance;
+- Arrive to your Zoom classes on time – poor attendance is linked to poor school performance;

-Check grades online – keep on top of your grades and talk to teachers about making up missed assignments;
+- Check your grades in StudentVUE (https://grades.fwps.org/PXP2_Login.aspx) – keep on top of your grades and talk to your teachers about making up missed assignments;

-Use your planner to stay organized.
-Also utilize an organizer to keep your assignments in order;
+- Use your school planner to stay organized.
+Also use a 3-ring binder to keep your assignments in order; and

-and Attend Eagle Vision tutorial after school in room 1632 if you get behind and need extra help.
+- Attend Eagle Vision Zoom tutorial or visit your teachers’ Zoom office hours after school if you get behind and need extra help.

-Discuss academic progress with your students on a daily basis;
+- Discuss academic progress with your student on a daily basis;

-Participate in short and long term goal setting with your student;
+- Participate in short-term and long-term goal setting with your student;

-Check grades and attendance online weekly.
-Do not wait until the end of the semester to find out your student’s progress;
+- Check grades and attendance online weekly in ParentVUE (https://grades.fwps.org/PXP2_Login.aspx).
+Do not wait until the end of the quarter to find out your student’s progress;

-E-mail teachers if concerns arise.
-Do not hesitate to ask teachers for advice in how to help your child be successful;
+- E-mail teachers or counselors if concerns arise.
+Do not hesitate to ask teachers or counselors for advice in how to help your child be successful;

 It’s great to be an Eagle!